OpenISDM/Participant-Selection-Problem/MATLAB/README.md

-It’s a sample for generating Rayleigh distribution in MATLAB.
+It’s a sample for generating uniform distribution in MATLAB.
+2016/1/5